Mas2131/SignLanguageTranslator/README.md

 - Input layer: Accepts (224, 224, 3) tensors (224 × 224 RGB images).
 - Convolutional layer: 7×7 filter, 64 filters, and a stride of 2, to detect features and generate feature maps.
-- 3×3 max pooling layer: Reduces spatial dimensions, retaining important information while reducing computational load.
+- 3×3 max pooling layer: reduces spatial dimensions, retaining important information while reducing computational load.
-- 4 residual blocks: Each with a specific number of units of 1×1 convolution, 3×3 convolution, and 1×1 convolution with variable numbers of filters.
+- 4 residual blocks: each with a specific number of units of 1×1 convolution, 3×3 convolution, and 1×1 convolution with variable numbers of filters.
-- Average pooling layer: Reduces the spatial dimensions of the feature maps to a single value per feature, simplifying the architecture.
+- Average pooling layer: reduces the spatial dimensions of the feature maps to a single value per feature, simplifying the architecture.
 - Fully connected layer with 1,000 neurons.
-- Softmax activation in the output layer: Produces the model's predictions.
+- Softmax activation in the output layer: produces the model's predictions.

 The key feature of this model is the use of residual blocks, which connect the activations of previous layers with the next one.
 This allows the network to skip intermediate layers, mitigating the vanishing/exploding gradient problem, enabling smoother training and faster convergence.